levitsky/pyteomics/doc/source/data.rst

 In *mzIdentML*, some elements contain references to other elements in the same file.
-The references are simply XML attributes whose name ends with ``_ref`` and the value is an ID, identical to value of the ``id`` attribute of a certain element.
+The references are simply XML attributes whose name ends with ``_ref`` and the value is an ID, identical to the value of the ``id`` attribute of a certain element.

 The parser can retrieve information from these references on the fly, which can